planetarysoftware/ISIS_TC/TSC-Charter.md

 TSC by voluntary resignation, by a standard TSC motion, or in accordance to the participation rules described below.

-Changes to TSC membership should be posted in the agenda, and may be suggested as any other agenda item.
+Changes to TSC membership should be posted in the agenda, and will be then discussed at the next TSC meeting when all members are able to attend.

 The TSC may, at its discretion, invite any number of non-voting observers to participate in the public portion of TSC discussions and meetings.